-The RRP price cap on passenger vehicles and SUVs is $100,000 (including GST).
+The Recommended Retail Price (RRP) price cap on passenger vehicles and SUVs is $100,000 (including GST).

 However, exemptions can be granted to the RRP price cap if the vehicle is required for a fleet’s business operation, and there is no alternate model that is fit-for-purpose.

-Exemptions will be reviewed by the Office of Energy and Climate Change (the Office), and will require justification and evidence as to why an exemption is required.
+Exemptions will be reviewed by the Office, and will require justification and evidence as to why an exemption is required.

 Most LCV products fulfill the special purpose or fit-for-function criteria, and LCV products do not typically include prestige or luxury options.
 Encouraging new LCV models into NSW is a priority.